SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 command ``"communicate"``:
      Used for direct communication with hardware, with proprietary commands.
 It is useful for debugging purposes, or if the implementor wants to give access to parameters not supported by the driver.
-The datatype might be string, or any other datatype suitable to the protocol of the device.
+The datatype might be string_, or any other datatype suitable to the protocol of the device.
 The ``communicate`` command  is meant to be used in module with the ``Communicator`` interface class.